erickhuang65/PythonAlgos/notes.md

 1. Linear probing: simplest way to handle collisions by linearly searching consecutive slots for the next empty location

-2. Quadratic probing: attemps ot find an alternative empty slot for th ekey by using a quadratic funtion to probe the successive possible positions
+2. Quadratic probing: attemps to find an alternative empty slot for th ekey by using a quadratic funtion to probe the successive possible positions

 3. Double hashing: uses two hash functions to determine the next probing location